 Raiders interim coach Antonio Pierce speaks to the media

-A day after the Raiders’ win over the Jets, interim coach Antonio Pierce spoke to the media.
+Ahead of Sunday’s road game against the Dolphins, Raiders interim coach Antonio Pierce spoke to the media.

-A day after the Raiders’ win over the Jets on “Sunday Night Football,” interim coach Antonio Pierce spoke to the media from the club’s Henderson headquarters.
+The Raiders wrap up preparations for Sunday’s road game against the Dolphins.
+Interim coach Antonio Pierce spoke to the media ahead of their Friday morning practice.

-Among the topics he touched on was the injury to Amik Robertson and next Sunday’s road trip to Miami.
+Among the topics he touched on were the release of fullback Jakob Johnson and the health status of left tackle Kolton Miller and cornerback Amik Robertson.

 Contact Vincent Bonsignore at vbonsignore@reviewjournal.com.
 Follow @VinnyBonsignore on X.